alanng10/class-lang/Doc/Article/System/Derive/a.md

 C programing language, C++ programming language.
 Class layers on top of these in system architecture.
 The system architecture is a derive of the ideal system architecture.
+Modules made from module sources in Class, layers on top of this system.